 Providing support and comfort is important to help someone who has experienced a traumatic event recover, but don’t assume you know what they need.
 Ask how you can help.
 Offer practical support like taking care of some of the farm chores, looking after the children, or bring some ready-made meals for the family.

 Even if you don’t feel like you are doing ‘enough’ be assured that your support is helping them recover, even if you cannot see any immediate effects.
 Often just sitting with a person over a cuppa, or inviting them to go for a walk with you can be of great benefit.

 Helping friends and family after a traumatic or distressing event can be difficult, but you can help.
 It’s always a good idea to ask the person how you can best support them through the trauma.
-Listening, talking and practical help are all important ways to help.
+Listening, talking and practical assistance are all important ways to help.
 It may take some time before people feel ready to talk about the event.
 Maintain contact over the long term, when the first rush of community support may have passed.
 Make sure you follow through on any support you promise.

 Find out more about this topic on Better Health Channel